adonisjs/.github/GOVERNANCE.md

 ## Projects under AdonisJS umbrella

 Projects under the AdonisJS umbrella are the intellectual property of the Project Author.
-Once a project created by a project lead becomes part of the "AdonisJS Github organization," or if it is published under the `@adonisjs` npm scope, the project leads cannot delete or abandon the project.
+Once a project created by a project lead becomes part of the "AdonisJS GitHub organization," or if it is published under the `@adonisjs` npm scope, the project leads cannot delete or abandon the project.

 ---